 As for her chosen moniker?
 Davis changed her name in homage to the novel “La Cousine Bette” by Honoré de Balzac.

 To honor Bette Davis’ iconic career and legendary life, Stacker scoured newspaper articles, magazine profiles, film archives, award ceremony recordings, and television clips to find 25 elements of Davis’ biography that you may not know.
 While her death was more than three decades ago, the actor’s legend stretches on as utterly timeless and endlessly glamorous.

 Keep reading to learn more about this iconic starlet.

 You may also like: Audrey Hepburn: The life story you may not know

 Ruth Elizabeth Davis was born in the middle of a storm on April 5, 1908.
 The New Englander said of her own birth in her autobiography “The Lonely Life,” “I happened between a clap of thunder and a streak of lightning.”

 1916–1926: Abandonment and schooling

-Davis' father, Harlow, a patent attorney who had graduated from Harvard Law School, left the family in 1916.
-Though her mother, Ruth, struggled financially, she managed to send Bette and her sister to various boarding schools, including Ruth’s alma mater, Cushing Academy.
+Davis’ father, Harlow, a patent attorney who graduated from Harvard Law School, left the family in 1916.
+Though her mother, Ruth, struggled financially, she managed to send Davis and her sister to various boarding schools, including Ruth’s alma mater, Cushing Academy.
 Bette began acting while at Cushing, eventually moving to New York City and attending the John Murray Anderson/Robert Milton School of Theatre and Dance alongside classmate Lucille Ball.

 1929: Taking over Broadway